Albanjore/Albanjore/README.md

 - 👋 Hi, I’m Alban Jore
-- 👀 I’m interested in Java and spigot plugin development
+- 👀 I’m interested in Java development for minecraft plugins and mods
 - 🌱 I’m currently learning Java
-- 📫 How to reach me : Send a message to 07 49 04 66 11 or jore.alban@gmail.com

 <!---
 Albanjore/Albanjore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.